asibic/glassalpha/site/docs/getting-started/datasets.md

 glassalpha datasets fetch german_credit --force
 ```

+## Next steps

+- **Use built-in datasets** - Perfect for quick testing and examples
+- **Browse [public datasets](data-sources.md)** - Curated list with download links and example configs
+- **Use [your own data](custom-data.md)** - Complete tutorial for custom datasets

 ## Adding new datasets

-To add a new dataset to the registry:
+To add a new dataset to the built-in registry:

 1. **Create Dataset Loader**: Implement download and processing logic
 2. **Register Dataset**: Add to `REGISTRY` in `register_builtin.py`
 3. **Update Documentation**: Add to this page and CLI help

 See the source code for examples of dataset registration and implementation.

+**Contributing datasets:** If you have a high-quality public dataset that would benefit the community, see our [contribution guide](../reference/contributing.md) or open an issue on GitHub.